beagrs/Wireless-Receivers-Algorithms-and-Architectures/README.md

 - Project 2: implementation of an acoustic **OFDM** transmission system

 Each project consists in the implementation of a Matlab program and a report
-The projects details can be found in `project-01/assignment.pdf` and `project-02/assignment.pdf`